k-wong/pairhtml/README.md

-# PAIRHTML
+# PairHTML

-PAIRHTML is a minimal browser app for collaboratively reviewing and editing HTML files.
+PairHTML is a minimal browser app for collaboratively reviewing and editing HTML files.

 ## Features